clibplus/Net/README.md

 # Documentation

-A HTTP/S library that include Websign Framework which is a generates HTML/CSS written in C for production use!
+A HTTP/S library that include Websign, which is a HTML/CSS/JS toolchain framework written in C for production use!

 This library is the C version of React.JS, or at-least the starting point.